AutoITWeb/autoit-dealer-tools/README.md

 Example 3: __[bdt_get_vehicles make="Audi" model="A5" propellant="diesel"]__ - lists all cars with the make "Audi", model "A5" and uses diesel as propellant.

 __bdt_get_vehicles_by_status_code__
 Creates a list of cars from status codes set in AutoDesktop (In order to use this shortcodes the dealer has to list cars using AutoDesktop.
-BilInfo cars are currentlu not supported as it's a specific field set in AutoDesktop).
+BilInfo cars are currently not supported as it's specific fields set in AutoDesktop).
 <br>Required attribute:
 * __status__